This tip shows how to present Navisworks model in a merry-go-round style. Open Navisworks menu (the “N” application button) > Options:

 Notice that the mouse cursor has changed and now shows the turntable.

 Finally, click and hold left mouse button somewhere in 3D view, and “push” your model in desired direction.
-The model starts constantly spinning around the pivot as seen in the first screenshot.
+The model starts constantly spinning around the pivot:

 Note that rotation speed depends on the strength of your mouse “push”.